Fullmetal Alchemist: The Sacred Star of Milos: Plot

 Wanting to avoid a bloody war, Ed and Al return to Table City in an attempt to find the Star and destroy it.
 Later that night, the Black Bats begin their assault on Table City.
-Miranda, Ashleigh, and Julia then venture to the main tower, where, suddenly, Ashleigh fatally injures Miranda and explains to Julia that the use of Miranda's blood activates a three dimensional transmutation circle drawn in blood to create the Sanguine Star.
+Miranda, Ashleigh, and Julia then venture to the main tower, where, Ashleigh fatally injures Miranda and explains to Julia that the use of Miranda's blood activates a three dimensional transmutation circle drawn in blood to create the Sanguine Star.
 Julia then realizes that he is an impostor, Security Chief Atlas, who was enveloped by alchemy's potential of creation and power and killed Julia's parents for it.
 He explains that he tore off the real Ashleigh's face and the skin from his lower left side to deceive Julia and create the Star.
 Ed and Al arrive to rescue Julia and confront Atlas, who escapes to the location of the Star.
-As Ed, Al, and Julia chase after Atlas, Herschel detonates a Cretan thermal power plant, pouring out a massive amount of lava towards the Valley.
+As Ed, Al, and Julia pursue Atlas, Herschel detonates a Cretan thermal power plant, pouring out a massive amount of lava towards the Valley.
 Al goes to help save the valley while Ed and Julia go after Atlas.
 Atlas nearly attempts to retrieve the Star, only to be confronted by Ed and Julia.
 Julia retrieves the star and decides to save the Valley by swallowing it to use its power.

-Meanwhile, Alphonse's attempt to stop the lava are futile until Julia arrives to help him stop the lava.
+Later, Julia helps Alphonse stop the lava.
 Atlas arrives to take back the Star, only to be confronted by Colonel Herschel, who reveals himself to be the real Ashleigh Crichton.
 He survived by swallowing a Star and using its power to heal his wounds.
 Ashleigh then kills Atlas in revenge for the death of his parents.
 Confirming his identity to Julia while apologizing for leaving her alone for so long to keep her safe from Atlas, Ashleigh tells Julia to come with him to Creta so they can make a world that no one had ever seen before.
 Julia refuses and decides to fight her brother, with Ed and Mustang arriving to provide assistance.
 Julia ends the fight by destroying one of Ashleigh's arms.
 Then, together with Ed and Al, she manages to stop the flow of magma into the Valley.
 With the Valley safe, Julia uses the rest of her power to heal Ashleigh, restoring his face and saving his life.
 However, both Ashleigh and Julia's Stars disintegrate, and Julia sacrifices her left leg and glimpses the Gate of Truth.
 Meanwhile, on the Cretan side of the border, Milosian resistance fighters seize Creta's main base and declare independence.
 Without Colonel Herschel to lead them, the Cretan forces retreat.